-Upon successful completion of Modules MEDINTRO, MIBCL, MIBGU, MIBIE, MIBMS, MIBRG, and MIBSN, medical insurance billing and coding students participate in a 200-hour practicum on-campus.
+Upon successful completion of Modules MIBINTRO, MIBCL, MIBGU, MIBIE, MIBMS, MIBRG, and MIBSN, Medical Insurance Billing and Coding students participate in a 200 hour practicum on-campus.
 The practicum provides the student an opportunity to apply principles and practices learned in the program and utilize entry-level skills in working with insurance companies and processing claims.
 Medical insurance billing and coding students work under the direct supervision of the school staff.
-An instructor or department chair evaluates students at 100 and 200 hour intervals.
-Completed evaluation forms are placed in the students' permanent records.
+Students are evaluated by an instructor or Department Chair at 100 and 200 hour intervals.
+Completed evaluation forms are placed in the students permanent records.
 Students must successfully complete their practicum experience in order to fulfill requirements for graduation.
 Prerequisite: All classes in the Medical Insurance Billing and Coding diploma program must be completed prior to enrollment.
 Lecture Hours: 0 Lab Hours: 0 Other Hours: 200

-Module MIBXT - MIBXT Externship
+Module MIBXT - Externship